t3n0/transfer-matrix-method/README.md

 - as a python package via `from tmm.material import Material`

 ### Shell command usage
-Invoking the `tmm-tool` from the command line is the easiest way to start using tool.
+Invoking the `tmm-tool` from the command line is the easiest way to start using the tool.
 Simply log into the terminal and type

 `tmm-tool <my_input_file>` (for the pip installation case), or